roycarlton/Image-to-ASCII-art-converter/README.md

 The font file I recommend (and the only one I have tested with) is SpaceMono-Regular.ttf, found here: https://fonts.google.com/specimen/Space+Mono

-Fonts must be placed in the "font" directory to be accessible.
+Fonts must be placed in the "fonts" directory to be accessible.

 There must be a directory named "out" in the same directory as "converter.py" as this is where all output will be written.